 We encourage folks to come to The Lice Boutique™ for a professional head check, however, listed below are a few things to know about how to check for lice:

 Knowing if you have head lice is best determined by finding a live adult louse or its younger sibling, known as a nymph, on the scalp or hair of a person.
 Because nymphs and adult head lice are very small, move quickly and avoid light, they can be extremely difficult to find.
-There are five “hot spots” that should be checked on the head first, as these are the favorite locations for lice:
+There are five “hot spots” that should be checked on the head first, as these are the favorite locations that we check for lice:

 • The bangs area at the front of the head